kavia-common/link-organizer-16898-17616/assets/supabase.md

 ## Usage

-- CRUD functions and analytics live in `src/supabase/linksService.js`
+Option A (current): Direct from frontend via Supabase (`src/supabase/linksService.js`).

+Option B (backend API): Call the Express backend with `Authorization: Bearer <supabase_jwt>` for protected routes.
+Public click endpoint is `POST /links/:id/click`.

-- Ensure the `links` table and policies are created before running the app
+Ensure the `links` table, RPC, and policies are created before running the app.